 Morning: Horniman Museum

 Start your family day out in London with a visit to the ultra child-friendly Horniman Museum.
-Entry is free and there's plenty to keep young children occupied, including the aquarium and the museum's huge collection of stuffed animals.
-Visit on a Wednesday and you can also join in one of the regular Busy Bees activity sessions, designed especially for under 5s.
+Entry is free and there's plenty to keep young children occupied, including the museum's huge collection of stuffed animals.

-If the weather's nice, head out to the huge gardens where you can meet goats, rabbits, chickens and ferrets on the Animal Walk and play on giant musical instruments in the new Sound Garden.
+If the weather's nice, head out to the huge gardens where you can meet alpacas, goats, rabbits, guinea pigs, chickens and ferrets on the Animal Walk and play on giant musical instruments in the Sound Garden.
 Both the museum and gardens are pushchair-friendly, with accessible toilets and baby changing facilities.